Data Protection Privacy Notice for users of the ACS

 Access to Personal data

 You have a right to see the personal data that we keep about you.
 If your notes contain references to other people, this information will not usually be available to you, as protection is also granted to third parties.
-When we show you your notes, we will talk to you about what is in your file and why.
-Some notes are in shorthand and may need explaining.
+When we show you your notes, we will talk to you about what is in your casefile and why.
 Changes to notes cannot normally be made.
 If you want to see your file, ask the staff member that you usually see.
-Please give us two weeks’ notice if you want to see your file.

 Monitoring, Statistics and Reports

 For the purpose of service development issues the Advice and Counselling Service keep statistical records on gender, ethnicity, disability, number of appointments and on the kind of advice or counselling provided.
-Any reports for QMUL use or external agencies are made anonymous and do not contain clients’ details.
+Any reports for Queen Mary use or external agencies are made anonymous and do not contain clients’ details.

 In line with legal requirements, Welfare Advice case files are kept for 6 years and Counselling ones for 5 years from the date of the last interaction.
-After this time they are deleted from our system; anything physical is securely shredded.
-For further information, including on your rights, please see https://www.qmul.ac.uk/privacy/ and/or contact the Data Protection Officer.
+After this time they are deleted from our system and any physical documents we may have are securely shredded.
+For further information, including on your rights, please see the Queen Mary privacy notice and/or contact the Data Protection Officer.

-- We believe that you or someone else is in serious danger4
+- We believe that you or someone else is in or may imminently be at serious risk of harm (4)

 In these situations, we will always attempt to contact you first to get your permission to pass on the information, or talk to you about passing the information on yourself.
 If this is not possible, we might pass on the information ourselves, but only in the very rare and limited circumstances listed above.